The pediatric clinic deals with children with special conditions.

 It is prescribing the right antibiotic, at the right time, in the right dosage and for the right duration to help fight antibiotic resistance, protect one from unnecessary side effects and to ensure these lifesaving medications will be available for future generations.

 This is when a particular type of drug is unable to destroy a particular type of infective organism that it previously destroyed.
 This may occur in an individual and cause a mutation of the organism that is later spread to other people in the same lifetime and future generations.
 It is therefore a public health concern and not only an individual problem.

 What does it mean, when one says I am using an antibiotic unsafely?

 There are various ways we can use antibiotics in the wrong way and increase resistance to ourselves and future generations.
 Here are a few examples:-

-- When you purchase an antibiotic over the counter that may not be necessary in treating the symptoms or infection that your child is having.
-This is common when one takes antibacterial medication like amoxicillin for a viral throat infection or common cold.
+- When you purchase an antibiotic over the counter that may not be necessary for treating the symptoms or infection that your child is having.
+This is common when one takes antibacterial medication like amoxicillin for a viral throat infection or a common cold.
 This is common when your child has fever and your doctor has not prescribed an antibiotic after the consultation and blood tests.